-Socially, development on the site would provide CIL payments for infrastructure, and this money could be utilised to benefit the local community, in achieving the goals set out in the Great Plumstead, Little Plumstead, and Thorpe End Garden Village Neighbourhood Plan (2014-2034).
+Socially, development on the site would provide CIL payments for infrastructure, and these contributions could be utilised to benefit the local community, in achieving the objectives set out in the Great Plumstead, Little Plumstead, and Thorpe End Garden Village Neighbourhood Plan (2014-2034).

-Environmentally, development on the site will have a minor adverse impact on the environment in the form of the loss of a small segment Grade 1 Agricultural Land.
+Environmentally, development on the site will have a minor adverse impact on the environment in the form of the loss of a small segment of Grade 1 Agricultural Land.
 However, this is a small proportion of the original site submitted, and therefore the majority of the site would be retained as Grade 1 Agricultural Land, demonstrating that there will only be a minor impact on the environment.

-On this basis, the site should be taken forward as an allocation for residential development in the emerging Local Plan, and would represent sustainable development.
+On this basis, the site should be taken forward as an allocation for residential development in the emerging Local Plan.